virgo47/javasimon/automation/virtualbox/WindowsVirtualSetup.md

 # or the same with vagrant:
 vagrant status

-# and later to shutdown it:
+# and later to shutdown it (requires WinRM and GuestAdditions):
 vagrant halt
 # or if it refuses:
 vagrant halt -f